jgmenu/jgmenu/README.md

 $ jgmenu_run xdg
 ```

 Some icons themes are slow to load on start-up.
 Icon load-times can be
 significantly improved by running:

 ```bash
 $ jgmenu_run cache
 ```

-FIXME: `jgmenu_run cache` is not quite finished yet - will implement
-over the next couple of days.

 To change the menu appearance, create a jgmenurc file.